Ben Stokes wants James Anderson and Stuart Broad back in Test team; pair 'available for selection', says Rob Key

 "To work with Ben Stokes, Eoin Morgan and whatever is going to happen with white ball cricket, two very different sides, it's up to me to decide who the best is to lead England forward."

+"It's almost like your national selector is nearly more important than your coach, because you better pick your right players.

-"It's easy sitting on the periphery like we did and chatting a good game, he has bought a ticket now and he has actually got to go and do it."
+"It's easy sitting on the periphery like we did and chatting a good game.
+Rob has bought a ticket now and he has actually got to go and do it."